Your Cart

 While they may not be all that appealing to everyone, sardines are certainly good for you.
 In addition to vitamin D, sardines provide plenty of heart-healthy fats, protein, B12, selenium and phosphorus, among other essential nutrients.

-5. Morel Mushroom
+5. Morel mushroom

 • 1 cup of morel mushrooms contains 136 IU of vitamin D (23% DV)